x0reaxeax/Grounded2Minimal/README.md

 Please refer to the [Notes](#notes) section for more information.

 **This tool works both with Singleplayer and Multiplayer.
-However, in case of multiplayer lobbies, only the LOBBY HOST should use this.**
+However, in case of multiplayer lobbies, only the LOBBY HOST can use this.**

 ## Interfaces
  - **Ugly-ass GUI:** A simple window for convenience and abstraction of command line, copypasted straight out of MS Docs Examples.